 How to Make Hot Cocktails That Actually Taste Good

 I feel like hot drinks kind of have a bad rap.
-For one, they’re pretty limited in their seasonality, ie you can have a Margarita at pretty much any time, but a nice hot cup of anything would be pretty objectionable on, say, the beach under a sweltering sun.
+For one, they’re pretty limited in their seasonality.
+You can have a margarita at pretty much any time, but a nice hot cup of anything would be pretty objectionable on, say, the beach under a sweltering sun.
 What’s more, there isn’t really the same wealth of recipes and riffs that we have for frosty drinks.

 Given our relatively limited experience with hot drinks, it can be easy to make mistakes when concocting them for yourselves, so I’m going to walk you through some common pitfalls and how to avoid them.

 Recipes usually call for boiling water, which is too hot.
 Alcohol evaporates at a lower temperature than water, so making your drink scalding hot is a great way to ensure you get a face full of ethanol vapors.
 To avoid this, bring your water (or other liquid like apple cider) just up when it starts bubbling and then cut the heat before mixing.

 You’re using too much alcohol

 This goes hand in hand with the above point.
 When a drink is super cold, the presence of alcohol is dialed back, so it’s not that overwhelming to be drinking a daiquiri where almost 50% of the drink is rum, but warm that up and it will taste overly strong and you’re not gonna have a great time.
 Instead, use roughly half the amount you would for a cold drink.
 Or, you can skip the full-proof spirits that usually clock in at 40% ABV, and go for lighter stuff like liqueurs or amaro.